17madman/17madman/README.md

 ### Hi there, I'm Nathan 👋

-I'm a third-year Computer Engineering major at Pennsylvania State University.
+I'm a fourth-year Computer Engineering major at Pennsylvania State University.
 Here on my Github you can find a few examples of code I've written, for both personal and academic purposes!

 🌱 I’m currently learning C++\
 📫 How to reach me: You can email me at nss5405@psu.edu